-I checked, but to my surprise…the restored backup was that of 2015 and not the current one dated June 16, 2016.
+I checked, but to my surprise…the restored backup was that of 2015, not the current one dated June 16th, 2016.

 The Problem Started.

-I noticed the error when I tried to log into CyberNaira WP admin dashboard and could not gain access to it.
+I noticed the error when I tried to log into the CyberNaira WP admin dashboard and could not gain access to it.

-So almost a month went by, I didn’t have the time to log in to the admin dashboard or even participate in online communities like that.
+So almost a month went by, and I didn’t have the time to log in to the admin dashboard or even participate in online communities like that.

-I explained that since they completed the site migration from NameCheap on June 17, 2016, I have been unable to log into my admin dashboard.
-Though I reported the issue the moment I noticed it.
+I explained that since they completed the site migration from NameCheap on June 17th, 2016, I have been unable to log into my admin dashboard.
+However I reported the issue the moment I noticed it.

-- All media files missing.
+- All media files are missing.

-- Tags/category pages missing.
+- Tags/category pages were missing.

 - Everything missing.

-I was shocked, and couldn’t believe what I saw in the WordPress admin dashboard.
+I was shocked and couldn’t believe what I saw in the WordPress admin dashboard.

-My sweat, labor, learning, experience, hard work and just about everything I have put up on CyberNaira dot com for the past four (4) years just wiped out like that?
+My sweat, labor, learning, experience, and hard work.
+About everything I have put up on CyberNaira dot com for the past four (4) years just wiped out like that?